james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 it is likely to be simple enough for a single file (as a lot of logic likely lives in the related charms), and there is existing infrastructure and documentation supporting this pattern.
-However, if the relation library relies on any additional dependencies, it would still be better to make it a Python package.
+However, if the relation library relies on any additional dependencies, it would probably still be better to make it a Python package.

 (python-package-name)=
 ## Naming and namespacing your Python package

-For charm libraries distributed as Python packages, we recommend using the `charmlibs` namespace, particularly if your library is intended for other charmers to use.
+For charm libraries intended for public use and distributed as Python packages, we recommend using the `charmlibs` namespace, particularly if your library is intended for other charmers to use.
 The package name should be `charmlibs-$libname`,